 The data in the Taking Part sample is weighted to:

 Weighting is based on mid-year population estimates from the Office for National Statistics.

-In 2016/17, 52% of people aged 16 years and over responding to the Taking Part Survey question had visited a museum or gallery in the past year.
+In 2018 to 2019, 50.2% of survey respondents aged 16 years and over had visited a museum or gallery in the past year.
 This is a reliable estimate of the percentage of people in England who visited a museum or gallery in that period.
 But because the Taking Part Survey is based on a random sample, it’s impossible to be 100% certain of the true percentage.

-It’s 95% certain, however, that somewhere between 51% and 54% of all people aged 16 years and over in England visited a museum or gallery.
+It is 95% certain that between 48.6% and 51.8% of all people aged 16 and over in England visited a museum or gallery.
 In statistical terms, this is a 95% confidence interval.
-This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall between the upper and lower confidence interval.
+This means that if 100 random samples were taken, the estimate would fall between 48.6% and 51.8% on 95 occasions.
 But 5 times out of 100 it would fall outside this range.

 Further technical information